10201502604

 1) The average cruise vacation lasts about a week.
 While there are 3 to 5 day cruises, most cruise vacationers will plan for about a week-long vacation.
 Note: Some cruise vacations last 14 days, or even longer.
 Realistically knowing when you and your travel companions can travel, and for how long is critical when booking a cruise.

 2) All-inclusive pricing may not include “must haves”.
 Once you’ve established your budget, you’ll want to know what’s included in an all-inclusive cruise offering.
 Most mainstream cruise lines include onboard activities, dining and some gratuity in their base fees.
-But, if one of your “must haves” is staying digitally connected at all times, you’ll more than likely have to pay extra for wifi.
+But, if one of your “must haves” is staying digitally connected at all times, you’ll more than likely have to pay extra for Wi-Fi.

 3) Wave season is a good time to find cruise deals.
 Every year, cruise lines celebrate their “wave season” from January through March by offering cruise deals and perks like extra onboard spending credits—to lure in customers.
 You’ll get the best deal by either booking really early or if you’re flexible, a last minute cruise.

 5) You’ll want to know the differences between popular cruise lines.
-Mentioned earlier, selecting a cruise line that best matches your personality is crucial, as it can make or break your experience.
+As mentioned earlier, selecting a cruise line that best matches your personality is crucial, as it can make or break your experience.
 Some cruise lines are fancier than others and have dress codes and assigned seating and time slots for meals—so if you’re more of a free spirit, you’ll want to ensure that you’re on the right boat!
 When it comes to cruise lines, they’re often categorized by mainstream, premium, and luxury brands; here are some top choices by category:

 Mainstream cruise lines aim for their ships to be just as much of a destination as the ports you’re sailing to; think of a floating resort and theme park—in one!